CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 `MOD_HEALTH`            | If this is anything other than zero (which it defaults to) you will to mod your health to a max/min of `MOD_HEALTH_CAP` every half hour.
 `MOD_HEALTH_CAP`        | If this is anything other than zero (which it defaults to) you will cap your `MOD_HEALTH` gain/loss at this every half hour.
 `MOVE_COST`             | How much moves you spend to move 1 tile (doesn't affect any another actions); default 100; `"add": 100` would make you spend twice as much moves to move 1 tile
-`MOVECOST_SWIM_MOD`     | How much moves you spend to move 1 tile in water `MOVECOST_OBSTACLE_MOD` | How much moves you spend to move 1 tile, if this tile has movecost more than 105 moves `MOVECOST_FLATGROUND_MOD`| How much moves you spend to move 1 tile at flat ground `OVERKILL_DAMAGE`       | multiplies or contributes to the damage to an enemy corpse after death.
+`MOVECOST_SWIM_MOD`     | How much moves you spend to move 1 tile in water; not shown in UI `MOVECOST_OBSTACLE_MOD` | How much moves you spend to move 1 tile, if this tile has movecost more than 105 moves; not shown in UI
+`MOVECOST_FLATGROUND_MOD`| How much moves you spend to move 1 tile at flat ground; shown in UI `OVERKILL_DAMAGE`       | multiplies or contributes to the damage to an enemy corpse after death.
 The lower the number, the more damage caused.
 `PAIN`                  | When gaining pain the amount gained will be modified by this much.
 You will still always gain at least 1 pain.
 `PAIN_REMOVE`           | When pain naturally decreases every five minutes the chance of pain removal will be modified by this much.
 You will still always have at least a chance to reduce pain.